alexandrengau/French_Michelin_Starred_Restaurants_and_Chefs_Database/README.md

 *More information about this part of the project : [wikipedia_michelin_stars/README.md](wikipedia_michelin_stars/README.md)*

 - **wikidata_chefs** :
-The [wikidata_chefs](wikidata_chefs) subdirectory contains the data extracted from [Wikidata's SPARQL query service](https://query.wikidata.org) concerning French chefs and their distinctions (as of January 2024).
+The [wikidata_chefs](wikidata_chefs) subdirectory contains the data extracted from [Wikidata's SPARQL query service](https://query.wikidata.org) concerning chefs (as of January 4th, 2024).
 *More information about this part of the project : [wikidata_chefs/README.md](wikidata_chefs/README.md)*

+- **final_tables** :
+The [final_tables](final_tables) subdirectory contains the final database tables of the project concerning French Michelin-starred restaurants and chefs.

+- **treatment.py** :
+The [treatment.py](treatment.py) script integrates and normalizes chef and restaurant data from Wikidata, the Michelin Guide, and Wikipedia, creating structured tables, ultimately saving the final data tables as [final_tables/chefs_table.json](final_tables/chefs_table.json) and [final_tables/restaurants_table.json](final_tables/restaurants_table.json).

+### Usage

+To recreate the databases from A to Z using the code hosted on this GitHub, please :
+- Install the required libraries
+  > pip install -r requirements.txt
+- Follow the instructions in the READMEs of the three subdirectories ([michelin_guide_webscraping/README.md](michelin_guide_webscraping/README.md), [wikipedia_michelin_stars/README.md](wikipedia_michelin_stars/README.md), [wikidata_chefs/README.md](wikidata_chefs/README.md))
+- Execute the treatment.py script to concatenate, merge, and save the two tables constituting the database
+  > python treatment.py

 ---